Dinosaur egg: Pore canals

 In all eggs, the embryo must breathe.
 In egg-laying amniotes (including dinosaurs), pore canals cutting through the eggshell allow gas exchange between the embryo and the outside world.
 Dinosaur eggshells exhibit a lot of diversity in pore size, density, and shape.
 One early attempt at classification of dinosaurian eggs, proposed by the Soviet paleontologist A. Sochava, was based on grouping eggs by their pore systems.
-This system was abandoned when it was discovered that different eggs could have very similar pores, but pore systems do play an important role in modern eggshell parataxonomy.
+This system was abandoned when it was discovered that different eggs could have very similar pores, but pore systems continue to play an important role in modern eggshell parataxonomy.
 The density and width of the pores, combined with the eggshell's thickness can be used to predict the gas conductance of a dinosaur's egg.
 This can provide both information about nesting behavior and about the climate: eggs buried in sediment have higher rates of gas conductance than those laid in the open, and eggs laid in arid environments have lower gas conductance (to prevent water loss) than those laid in more humid conditions.

 Paleontologist and fossil egg expert Kenneth Carpenter catalogued six types of pore systems: